naivecao/desert/README.md

+# Desert
+# Co,.Ltd:Lcmj
+# Design by naivecao
-# desert
+# 2015-08-02

-A cms webapp for Lcmj and its name is Lcmj
+A cms webapp for Lcmj and its name is Desert